dringewald/docker-nmrih-server/README.md

 * Follows the KISS principle (Keep It Simple, Stupid) to make it easy to understand and adjust the image to your needs
 * Optimized to be run as a single pod in a kubernetes cluster

-You can find a docker-compose.yml and a kubernetes-nmrih.yml in the [GitLab repository](#useful-links)
+You can find a docker-compose.yml and a kubernetes-nmrih.yml in the [GitLab repository](#useful-links).

 ## Goal of this project
 The goal of this container image is to provide an easy to run No More Room in Hell gameserver in a container which follows the best practices.
 I did not find images that were easy to understand.
 Most were optimized for their own needs.
 With this image I try to provide you an easy container for your favorite game.

+## How does the image work (in a nutshell)?
+When the image is started, the container downloads steamcmd.
+This in turn downloads the game files.
+The game server is then started with the variables you used.

 ## Usage
 Before you can use this image, you must create at least one [Game Server Login Token (GSLT)](https://steamcommunity.com/dev/managegameservers).